-How to market your key skills in the current climate
+How to market your key skills in the current climate27th September 2023

-We’ve put together some of the key skills you should be highlighting and some tips on how you can demonstrate them.
+So, how can graduates effectively manoeuvre through the job market and effectively showcase their key skills to potential employers?
+We’ve put together some of the key capabilities you should be highlighting and some tips on how you can demonstrate them.

-Organisation is always in the top list of key skills for employers but you may be asked how to demonstrate this in slightly more detail due to the pandemic.
-Organisations want to see you can be productive with your time, particularly if you are working from home.
-Employers want to see you can prioritise, be efficient and keep on top of your workload without someone prompting you.
+Organisation is always on the top list of key skills for employers but you may be asked how to demonstrate this in slightly more detail due to the ongoing challenge of juggling the demands of education, professional and personal life.
+Organisations want to see you can be productive with your time.
+They want evidence that you can prioritise, be efficient and keep on top of your workload.
 Throughout your studies you will have managed your coursework and this can be used as a good example, but don’t stop there, discuss how you’ve managed this workload, did you use spreadsheets to manage your time?
 To do lists?
 How often would you update these?
 Did you have other commitments whilst completing this work?
 If so how did you manage all of these commitments at once?
 Answering these questions will help demonstrate you are a well organised individual, with the ability to prioritise and complete your work in a timely manner.

 These are just some of the key skills which we feel are more of a priority for employers now and in the future.
 Remember to try to demonstrate your skills using varied examples.
 To help graduates navigate their job search in the current climate we have several advice articles available to read in the news and advice section of our website.

-If you’d like to apply for one of our roles or need some extra support please get in touch with one of our consultants who are happy to help.
+If you’d like to apply for one of our roles or need some extra support please get in touch with one of our consultants who will be happy to help.